Staying fit while avoiding injury

 We all know how important it is to stay physically fit.
-The benefits of regular activity are well-documented – stronger bones, stronger muscles, more efficient circulatory and respiratory systems.
-People who make physical fitness a priority often enjoy an improved quality of life, and are less susceptible to certain types of diseases.
+The benefits of regular activity are well-documented: stronger bones, stronger muscles and a more efficient circulatory and respiratory system.
+People who make physical fitness a priority often enjoy an improved quality of life and a stronger immune system as well.

 When making a plan to get or stay fit, be sure to take precautions against injury.
 If you aren’t used to a certain activity or are returning to an activity after a period of inactivity, stress injuries are a real possibility.
-These injuries may result in a plethora of long-lasting ailments such as herniated discs, sciatica, osteoarthritis or general neck and back pain.
+These injuries may result in a variety of issues, including muscle strains in the neck or back as well as spine conditions such as herniated discs, sciatica and osteoarthritis.

 Overuse: the most common injury

 Most sports injuries are overuse injuries.
 Your body learns by repetition; the more you perform a physical activity, the better your muscles and tendons will be able to perform that activity.
 However, it takes time for the body to learn and adapt to a new routine.
-When people try to do too much, too soon – in other words, when they try to perform at a level their body isn’t acclimated to yet – tissues break down and overuse injuries occur.
+When people try to do too much too soon, tissues break down and overuse injuries occur.

 How to avoid overuse injuries

-The good news is that overuse injuries are also the easiest injuries to avoid.
+The good news is that overuse injuries can also be the easiest injuries to avoid.
 Here are some steps you can take to avoid overuse injuries to your back:

 - Stretch carefully and thoroughly before and after physical activity.